-After vacating CAMR, the EPA finalized the Mercury Air Toxics Standards (MATS) for power plants on December 21, 2011.
-MATS was designed to reduce emissions of heavy metals, including mercury (Hg), arsenic (As), chromium (Cr), and nickel (Ni); and acid gases, including hydrochloric acid (HCI) and hydrofluoric acid (HF).
+After the vacatur of CAMR, the EPA finalized the Mercury Air Toxics Standards (MATS) for power plants on December 21, 2011.
+MATS was designed to reduce emissions of heavy metals, including mercury (Hg), arsenic (As), chromium (Cr), and nickel (Ni); and acid gases, including hydrochloric acid (HCl) and hydrofluoric acid (HF).
 Under MATS, EPA had to set emission standards for existing power plants that are at least as stringent as the emission reductions achieved by the average of the top 12% best controlled power plants.
 Existing power plants regulated by MATS generally had three years to comply.
 EPA also set industry-specific "new source performance standards" (NSPS) for those plants that are modified after the date of the rule or any new power plants that are covered by MATS.
 The compliance date for this rule was April 16, 2015.
-MATS primarily affects Lakeland Electric's coal-fired steam unit, while its other oil/gas-fired steam unit will remain exempt as long as it primarily fires natural gas.
+MATS currently only affect Lakeland Electric's coal-fired steam unit.
 In addition to the new, more stringent particulate matter (PM) and SO2 emission limits, the System's coal-fired unit is now also required to comply with a new Hg limit.
 To comply with these new limitations, upgrades to the existing coal-fired unit scrubber were necessary and were performed in early 2015.
 To demonstrate compliance with the PM and Hg standards, new continuous emission monitors for these pollutants were installed in 2015.
-There have been numerous challenges to MATS and litigation continues, but the majority of MATS requirements are currently effective.

 On July 6, 2011, EPA signed its final Cross-State Air Pollution Rule (CSAPR), a new rule slated to replace CAIR, which established an emissions allowance trading program intended to reduce the interstate transport of NOx and SO2 that is inhibiting downwind states' abilities to attain and maintain compliance with the particulate matter and ozone national ambient air quality standards.
-The rule eventually went into effect on January 1, 2015 and Florida was subject only to the ozone-season NOx trading program.
+The rule eventually went into effect on January 1, 2015 and Florida was subject only to the ozone-season NOx trading program component of the rule.
 On December 3, 2015, EPA proposed a new transport rule which included EPA's latest modeling results showing that Florida does not significantly contribute to another state's air quality issues, and thus would not be subject to the rule after 2016.
-On September 13, 2016, EPA issued the final rule, and Florida is no longer affected; however, it is possible but fairly unlikely that Florida could again become subject to the rule in the future.
+On September 13, 2016, EPA issued the final rule, and Florida is no longer affected by this rule.
+However, it is possible but unlikely that Florida could again become subject to the rule in the future.

-On September 30, 2009, EPA announced a proposal that is focused on large facilities emitting over 25,000 tons of greenhouse gas (GHG) a year.
+On September 30, 2009, EPA announced a proposal that is focused on large facilities emitting over 25,000 tons of greenhouse gases (GHG) a year.
 These facilities would be required to obtain permits that would demonstrate they are using the best practices and technologies to minimize GHG emissions.
 The rule proposed new thresholds for GHG emissions that define when Clean Air Act permits under the Prevention of Significant Deterioration (PSD) and Title V operating permits programs would be required for new or existing industrial facilities.
 In December 2010, the EPA issued its final rule on GHG mitigation.
 Under this rule, it began controlling such gases utilizing Title V of the Clean Air Act.
 On January 2, 2011, the EPA began implementing GHG permitting for the State of Florida.
 FDEP subsequently started the process of obtaining the GHG PSD permitting authority from EPA.
 In May 2014, EPA issued final approval of Florida's GHG PSD permitting program, meaning that FDEP now has full authority to issue GHG PSD permits for Florida sources.